SandraBergstrom/theRecipeCollective/README.md

 - **Home Page (Cookbook):** The home page of the cookbook section serves as the central hub, displaying a personalized collection of recipes based on the user's preferences, saved recipes, and recent activities within the community.<br>
 - **My Recipes Page:** The "My Recipes" page allows users to view and manage the recipes they have created and contributed to the Recipe Collective.
 It provides options to edit, delete, and organize recipes for easy access and retrieval.<br>
 - **My Favorites:** The "My Favorites" page displays a curated list of recipes that the user has marked as favorites, making it convenient to revisit and cook their preferred dishes.
+- **Recipe Detail Page:** The recipe detail page provides comprehensive information about each recipe, including its title, description, ingredients, and instructions.
+Users have the option to add the recipe to their favorites, allowing them to easily revisit and cook their preferred dishes.
+Additionally, if the recipe belongs to the user, they can update or delete it, empowering them to manage their own recipes. <br>

 #### Profile Navigation:
 Upon clicking on the profile image in the navigation bar, additional links are revealed, providing access to specific profile-related pages and actions:

 - **Profile Page:** The profile page displays the user's profile information, including their bio, profile picture, and other relevant details.
 It allows users to update and customize their profile settings.<br>
 - **Add Recipe Page:** The "Add Recipe" page enables users to contribute their own recipes to the Recipe Collective.
 It provides a user-friendly form to input recipe details, including title, description, ingredients, instructions, and other relevant information.<br>
+- **My Recipes:** The "My Recipes" page allows users to view and manage the recipes they have created and contributed to the Recipe Collective.
+It provides options to edit, delete, and organize recipes for easy access and retrieval.<br>
-- **Favorite Recipes:** The "Favorite Recipes" page showcases a collection of recipes that the user has marked as favorites, making it easy to access and revisit their preferred dishes.<br>
+- **Favorite Recipes:** The "My Favorites" page displays a curated list of recipes that the user has marked as favorites, making it convenient to revisit and cook their preferred dishes.<br>
 - **Logout:** The "Logout" option allows users to securely log out of their accounts, ensuring the privacy and security of their personal information.<br>

 The structured design of the Recipe Collective ensures a seamless and enjoyable user experience, enabling users to explore, contribute, and manage their recipes with ease.